Andrew-seatter/Professional-ReadMe-Generator/assets/exampleReadME.md

-# Profesional-ReadMe-Generator
+# Andrew's Project
   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description

-It is a read me generator built on node js utilizing the file system and inquirer packages
+its about a readme generator

 ## Table of Contents